► S8 limo has 563bhp twin-turbo V8

 Audi’s quattro permanent all-wheel drive is standard, too, and mated to the brand’s Sport Differential – something that has, thankfully, injected at least a little bit of fun into S and RS cars of late.
 Up to 70 per cent of the power can be sent to the fronts or 85 per cent to the rear, with that higher number at the rear being accessed by having the S8 in Dynamic mode.

 Inside, it’s pretty much as you’d expect from a big Audi: a twin-screen, haptic feedback-enabled infotainment system, slick Virtual Cockpit instruments and interior quality that’s up there with the best.
+With the S8, there's a new angular rev counter graphic for Dynamic mode.

 So far, so Audi.
 The trick up the S8’s sleeve is ‘Predictive Active Suspension’.